NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 1. Click the `Edit` button at the bottom of the page.

-If you are having difficulty setting up your Surveillance website and are a member of Neighborhood Guard, please contact the Neighborhood Guard technical support team directly.
+If you are having difficulty setting up your CommunityView website and are a member of Neighborhood Guard, please contact the Neighborhood Guard technical support team directly.